Despite the Falling Snow (film): Plot

+The film weaves together two stories set 30 years apart: one set in the post-Stalinist Soviet Union, and one from post-Soviet Russia in the early 1990s.

-The film is set in the post-Stalinist Soviet Union.
-A young Soviet woman, Katya, lost her parents during the Stalinist repressions.
+A young Soviet woman, Katya, lost her parents during the Great Purge.
 Though she pretends to be a communist, she hates the regime and spies for the Americans.
-Her friend Misha, who is a spy, also helps her obtain important information for the Americans.
+Her friend Misha is also a spy, and helps her obtain important information for the Americans.
 As part of her next assignment, she meets the young and good-looking Sasha, who belongs to the Kremlin elite.

-In order to spy on him, Katya ends up marrying Sasha but not everything is going to the plan.
-Katya soon falls in love with Sasha, and plans to defect to the United States with him.
-However, just before her trip to the US, Katya mysteriously vanishes.
-Sasha stays in America alone, and over the course of 30 years becomes a successful businessman in America.
-Many years afterwards, he visits a post-communist Russia seeking to solve Katya's disappearance.
-He and his niece Lauren work together, searching for clues.
-They then meet Misha, who has become an old alcoholic; he tells them what really happened to Katya.
+Misha persuades Katya to marry Sasha in order to continue spying on him.
+Katya is reluctant to deceive Sasha, but decides to go through with the marriage.
+Gradually Sasha realises that his work at the Kremlin is worthless, and decides to defect during an official trip to the US.

+Sasha becomes a successful businessman in America, but never learns what happened to Katya after he defected.
+His niece Lauren is an artist who is invited to exhibit in Moscow in the early 1990s, where she meets Marina, a journalist.
+Marina helps Lauren research Katya's story, and they find Misha, who is now an alcoholic.
+Sasha decides to return to Moscow, and is reunited with Misha in Lauren's gallery.
+Misha tells them what happened to Katya thirty years ago.